keystonejs/keystone/docs/blog/roadmap-update.md

 This allows you to customise different parts of the Admin UI without needing to create an entire new page to direct people to.

-In addition, we are building a new design system for keystone developers, to make extending parts of Keystone's UI without changing the look and feel seamless.
+In addition, we are building a new design system for Keystone developers, to make extending parts of Keystone's UI without changing the look and feel seamless.

 ## How are we doing all this?

 When looking at all this, we wanted to make sure we could deliver the best solutions possible, in the most effective ways.
 We spiked out our ideal implementations for these, and we've been happy enough with how that work has gone that we want to bring that back into the main repository.
-We'll be moving these in as new packages, and then shifting them across to be the canon keystone API once we've hit feature parity on everything.
+We'll be moving these in as new packages, and then shifting them across to be the canon Keystone API once we've hit feature parity on everything.

 These new packages will remain experimental a little while longer, and we'll be going into more details about all of the new features in future posts, along with a detailed upgrade guide when we are ready for you to jump on board with these changes.